 It doesn’t end there for me

 I was gutted when the course came to an end.
 It had been an amazing month with Jemma.
-Utila Dive Centre have been beyond fantastic and the diving unforgettable.
+Utila Dive Centre had been beyond fantastic and the diving unforgettable.

 There are so many options open to me now…